angelgraybautista/IT-Elective-4/README.md

-# IT-Elective-4
+IT Elective 4 Repository

+Name
+Angel Gray B. Bautista

+Course and Section
+BSIT 4-M

+Description
-Repository for IT Elective 4 activities.
+This repository contains my activities, exercises, and projects for the IT Elective 4 course.